vladkorotnev/traktor-obs-relay/readme.md

 * `deck_list`: list of deck letters to acknowledge track names from, the rest will be ignored.
 Case-sensitive ('A' and 'a' are different).
 * `deck_channel_map`: list of which deck goes to which channel.
 Usually in Traktor's crossfader grid it's `A=1, B=2, C=3, D=4`.

+## About the bundled widgets

+The widgets bundled are what I use on my own streams.
+While they can be used as-is, I strongly encourage you to take some time and come up with something unique to give your sessions more personality!
+Or even share some of your ideas through a pull-request :-)

+### `bpm.html`

+Shows an animated realtime BPM counter, attached to the MASTER CLOCK of Traktor.
+Requires the DSEG font to be installed on your computer.

+### `bpm_headbang.html`

+Displays a headbanging gif animation from a sprite sheet located in `headbanger.png`, adjusted to the master BPM.
+[Demo video](https://www.youtube.com/watch?v=-6AYDjDig24)

+### `column.html`

+Displays an animated "Previously Played" tracklist column.
+Recommended to place this on the left side of the stream (see [demo](https://www.youtube.com/watch?v=KKy2x2GCP5)).

+### `lower_third.html`

+Displays the currently played songs.
+Recommended to place this as the lower section of the image.

+### `lower_third_artwork.html`

+Same, but displays album art next to the track names  (see [demo](https://www.youtube.com/watch?v=KKy2x2GCP5)).

+### `video-intro.html`

+Place this as a fullscreen overlay over your stream.
+Place `video.mp4` into the assets folder (**NB:** Unlike all other resources, it's not included, so won't work right away!).

+The stream video will become dark.
+When you start your first song in Traktor, `video.mp4` will play.
+Once `video.mp4` ends playing, your stream layout is visible.
+It's recommended to use a video with transparency to create a less abrupt transition into the set.